Suunto Vyper Novo Dive Computer Review

 Suunto scored a home-run with this dive computer.
 It doesn’t lack any functionality you might ever ask for as a recreational diver.

 The optional wireless air integration makes the Suunto Vyper Novo a device for scuba diving that will grow with your needs.
 You can use up to three wireless air transmitters for three tanks.
 On the safety side of things, you get visual and audible alarms for the most common violations that happen underwater during a dive.

 Last but not least, you have a 3D digital compass in the watch computer to free you from another instrument when you dive.
 The Vyper Novo is at a reasonable price point considering all the functionality included.

 Overview and Review of the Suunto Vyper Novo

 The display is large and cleanly divided to show all data when scuba diving you need to have in one view.
-The switching between functions is easy and quick through the clear four-button navigation.
+The switching between functions is easy and quick through the clear four-button navigation on this dive computer.

-The Vyper Novo is available in two different colors:
+The Suunto Vyper Novo is available in two different colors: